troglobit/watchdogd/README.md

 system to determine the cause and records it in a logfile for later analysis by an operator or network management system (NMS).

+> If you have an embedded system -- you need a watchdog daemon.

 ### What is a watchdog timer?

 Most server and laptop motherboards today come equipped with a watchdog